What You Need To Know About E-Learning and the Law

-Many schools send their students home with iPads or other equipment to help with distance learning.
+Many schools send their students home with iPads, laptops, or other equipment to help with distance learning.
 Parents may be liable for broken equipment.

-Tech issues may be handled through the school or the helpline of the electronics brand.
-Yet, some schools may tell parents that any tech issues are not their problem.
+Tech issues may be handled through the school or the helpline of the electronics brand, although some schools may tell parents that any tech issues are not their problem.